-The discount rate used to measure the total OPEB liability was 5.84%.
-For the non-hazardous group, the single discount rate is based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 3.56% as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2017.
-The projection of cash flows used to determine the discount rate assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 26 year amortization period of the unfunded actuarial accrued liability.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the System's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the System's trust.
+The projection of cash flows used to determine the discount rate of 5.85% for non-hazardous and 5.97% for hazardous assumed that local employers would contribute the actuarially determined contribution rate of project compensation of the remaining 25 years amortization period of the unfunded actuarial accrued liability.
+The discount rate determination used and expected rate of return of 6.25%, and a municipal bond rate of 3.62%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2018.
+However, the cost associated with the implicit employer subsidy was not included in the calculation of the System's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the System's trusts.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.